 produces a list containing the members of s in sorted order.
-Sets themselves occur after tables but before records in the sorting order.
+Sets themselves occur after tables but before records in the collating order.

-The customary set operations are provided.
+Several set operations are provided.
 The function

 member(s, x)

 succeeds and returns the value of x if x is a member of s, but fails otherwise.
 Note that member(s1, member(s2, x))